 No-Knead Rustic Artisan Bread

 Let your dutch oven do all the work with this easy & delicious No-Knead Rustic Artisan Bread!!
-It’s crusty on the outside and soft and chewy on the inside.
+It’s crusty on the outside, soft and chewy on the inside, and made with three simple ingredients.

-Besides sweets, hot bread is one of my major weaknesses.
+Besides sweets, hot bread is my big weakness.
 This past weekend I was in the mood for some hot soup and hot rustic bread so I made a deal with my sister Nancy.
-She brought over the hot homemade soup, along with some good cheeses, and I made the hot rustic bread.
-We stayed in the kitchen for hours, mainly playing and eating.
-She couldn’t get over how easy it was to make this No-Knead Rustic Artisan Bread.
+She brought over the hot homemade soup, and watched me make this no knead rustic artisan bread.
+She couldn’t get over how easy it was to make.

 The Fermenting